Euxoa furtivus (Smith, 1890)

 No information is presently available regarding larval foodplants of this species, but it is probably a soil-surface feeding cutworm that feeds on herbaceous vegetation based on related species.

-Adults fly from late spring throught the summer, usually slightly earlier than E. idahoensis.
+Adults fly from late spring through the summer, usually slightly earlier than E. idahoensis.
 Specimens from the Pacific Northwest have been collected from late May to early August.
 They are nocturnal and come to lights.

 Schmidt & Anweiler (2010)